Acura A/C Air Conditioner Recharge Instructions

 What you will need

-- This process can take several minutes.
-When the a/c system is low on freon, the compressor may not be engaged.
+This process can take several minutes.
+The compressor may not be engaged when the a/c system is low on freon.

 Continue adding refrigerant until your gauge reaches the charged range.
 Do not allow the system to overcharge.

 Using the method described here, you can also check the refrigerant pressure and if the system is fully charged.